Nilgiri pipit: Distribution and habitat

 The Nilgiri pipit is closely associated with short montane grasslands interspersed with marshy grounds and small streams mostly in hill slopes above 1000 m in the Ponmudi hills and above 1500 m in the Nilgiris, Palani and High Ranges.
 They have also been claimed to occur in the Kalakkad Mundanthurai Tiger Reserve but a 2014 study suggests that the species is restricted to the high altitude grassy peaks of the Nilgiris and the Anamalais.
 Museum specimens exist from the Palani ranges but habitat changes may have led to its reduction or extirpation as the species was not found in surveys in the 21st century.

 Behaviour

 Nilgiri pipits are found singly or in pairs.
 When disturbed they usually fly into a low bush or tree.
 They breed in summer from April to July.
 The nest is a cup of grass in short grass.
 The clutch consists of two to three grey brown speckled eggs.
 They feed on grass seeds and insects with invertebrates becoming more important during the breeding season.

 Status

-The world population is estimated to be about 4000 birds based on a density estimate of about 0.1 birds per hectare in suitable habitat.
-The grassland habitat is threatened by wattle plantations and the colonization of grasslands by species such as broom (Cytisus scoparius) in the Nilgiris and by fire.
+As of 2025, their total population is estimated to be between 2,200 – 4,400 mature individuals, with the upper bound based on a density estimate of about 0.1 birds per hectare in suitable habitat (440 km2).
+Their grassland habitat is threatened by wattle plantations and the colonization of grasslands by species such as broom (Cytisus scoparius) in the Nilgiris and by fire.